rclone/rclone/docs/content/docs.md

 Use this flag to override the config location, e.g. `rclone --config=".myconfig" .config`.

+If this is set to empty string or the special value `/notfound` then rclone will keep the config file in memory only.

 ### --contimeout=TIME ###

 Set the connection timeout.
 This should be in go time format which